-- Evaluate TTY use and explore other tools to communicate with people with hearing loss - Expand the option of providing a number for people to send a text message - Update all websites to have a 'Request for Information in an Accessible Format Form' - Post upcoming public engagement meetings on electronic signage across various facilities
+- a.
+Evaluate TTY use and explore other tools to communicate with people with hearing loss - b.
+Update all websites to have a 'Request for Information in an Accessible Format Form' - c.
+Post upcoming public engagement meetings on electronic signage across various facilities